MrNickCoder/ParadoxLib/README.md

 # ParadoxLib
  A library for Slimefun4 Addons that adds a lot of useful events, classes, and utilities.

+ Inspiration taken from [InfinityLib](https://github.com/Mooy1/InfinityLib) and [ExtraUtils](https://github.com/Slimefun-Addon-Community/ExtraUtils), mostly of the code is from the InfinityLib

  [![Release](https://jitpack.io/v/MrNickCoder/ParadoxLib.svg)](https://jitpack.io/#MrNickCoder/ParadoxLib)

 # Packages & Features